ahoqueali/ahoqueali.github.io/simple-library/README.md

 5. TitleCopy - each title can have many title copies and they can be of different media formats.. e.g. book, dvd, cd

  == Extensibility ==
-The system allows extensibility through adding of new media types by extending the AbstractTitleItem. and implementing a media specific interface for specific functionalities.
+ 1. The system allows new title copy types to be introduced by letting sub-classing of AbstractTitleItem and implementing marker interface for the new type.

 == Development Process ==
 The system was developed using TDD with BDD acceptance criteria.
-Programming by interface.

 == Thread Safety and scalability ==
 The system is made thread safe and scalable by:
-1. using ConcurrentHashMap for storing titles and members.
+1. Using ConcurrentHashMap for storing titles and members.
 The ConcurrentHashMap is used as it offers thread-safety and high throughput as it uses CAS.
 2. The CopyOnWriteArray is used for tracking the state of the copies of titles and the copies borrowed by a member.
 3. The immutable loan class is used to track the loaning of a title copy and is managed using an AtomicReference.

+Thread Safety was developed and implemented using the third-party tool vmlens concurrent-junit framework.

 == How To run ==
 The program uses the gradle build tool to build and test.
 To the run the unit tests: